Caramel Apple Crumble Bars

-- Preheat the oven to 350 degrees F. Line a 9x9-inch baking pan with parchment paper, leaving about an inch overhang on two sides.
+- Preheat the oven to 350℉.
+Line a 9×9-inch baking pan with parchment paper, leaving about an inch overhang on two sides.
 Set aside.

 - Prep the filling: Using a mandolin, or a very sharp knife, (carefully) cut the apples into slices, as thin as you can manage.

-- Bake for 35-45 minutes, turning once halfway through, until the crumble topping is golden brown and has puffed up a bit.
-Remove from the oven and let cool completely before cutting into bars.
+- Bake for 35-45 minutes, until the crumble topping is golden brown and has puffed up a bit.
+The caramel may be starting to bubble up through the crumbs.
+Remove from the oven and let cool completely on a baking rack before cutting into bars.
+Enjoy!!